Welcome back to the Indie Deep Dive feature here on my website. Before I continue, please check out my previous interviews with:

 I loved the idea of The Maze and The White City being these two very diametrically opposite places.
 There’s such a contrast between the two, but also this connection.
 Love and friendship can be borne in the hardships of The Maze just as easily as abuse and physical harm can be found in The White City.

-Can you tell me about how you approached writing each area?
+Can you tell me how you approached writing each area?

 I wanted to avoid categorizing one place as ‘all bad’ or another as ‘all good.’